MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/php.md

 ms.author: scottwhi
 ---

-# Quickstart: Perform a news search using PHP and the Bing News Search REST API
+# Quickstart: Perform a news search using PHP and Bing News Search REST API

-Use this quickstart to make your first call to the Bing News Search API.
+Use this quickstart to make your first call to Bing News Search API.
 This simple PHP application sends a search query to the API and displays the JSON response.

 Although this application is written in PHP, the API is a RESTful Web service compatible with most programming languages.